Azure/azure-powershell/clu-getstart.md

 ### Testing Cmdlets

 #### Environment setup (Windows)
-- Install [git bash for windows](https://git-scm.com/download/win) if you dont have git installed on your system.
+- Install latest version of [Git for Windows](https://git-scm.com/download/win) that has `bash 4.x` available.
-- Install jq using chocolatey `choco install jq`.
-You can install chocolatey from [here](https://chocolatey.org/).
+- Install `jq` using chocolatey `choco install jq` (chocolatey can be installed from [here](https://chocolatey.org/)).

 #### Test Infrastructure
 Testing will consist of scenario tests and unit tests.
-We want scenario tests to be used as examples and be available in `.ps1` and `.sh` formats.
+Scenario tests should be written in a form of an example and be available in `.ps1` and `.sh` formats.

 #### Scenario Tests
 - Scenario tests should be saved under `./examples` directory and grouped by the package or service area.
 Each scenario tests should consist of both `.ps1` and `.sh` files and should cover "P0" scenarios.